external-mirrors/mitra/docs/monero.md

 Start `monero-wallet-rpc`.

-Add blockchain configuration to `blockchains` array in your configuration file.
+Add blockchain configuration to the `blockchains` array in your Mitra [configuration file](../config.example.yaml).

 Example:

 ```yaml
 blockchains: